saltybun/salt/README.md

 salt is command line bundler and a command manager that lets you define bundles of scripts and bring all your scripts under a single command called `salt | s`.
 The focus of this tool is to seamlessly share scripts between teams and improve productivity with ease of use.
-[Bundles](#salt-bundle) let your quickly import scripts from any folder or a git repository.

 > _Boost your productivity with a 🤏🏻 of 🧂_